 I bought an unassuming cracker from a 7-Eleven in Nagano, thinking it might have a delicious filling.
 I was right about the filling, but I was wrong about the delicious part: it was filled with red bean.
 Nope, did not enjoy.
 As I’ve mentioned before, I don’t like red bean in desserts.
 I’m showing a photo so other unsuspecting travelers don’t have to suffer like I did.

-Convenience stores offer a tantalizing array of ice cream.
+The ice cream selection at convenience stores is just…wow.
 I tried a bunch of different ones and while all were delightful, there were a couple of standouts.
-This “waffle sand ice” was from a Lawson in Nagoya (the same store that sold the incomparable Cheeza).
+This “waffle sand ice” was from a Lawson in Nagoya (the same store that sold the one and only Cheeza).

 The waffle pieces were light and crispy, and chocolate-covered vanilla ice cream is always a winning combination.